dadosfera/dadosfera-ai-oss/docs/source/fundamentals/index.md

 # Fundamentals

-Learn about the fundamentals of Orchest.
+Learn about the fundamentals of Dadosfera AI.
 Understanding these core building blocks will help get you up and running in no time.

 ```{toctree}
 :caption: Fundamentals